Storm Area 51: Facebook event and Internet meme

+Roberts enlisted the help of promoter "Disco Donnie" (aka James Estopinal) to help turn the Facebook event into a festival in Rachel, NV.

+Parody raids, such as for Fun Time Kidz and The Church of Jesus Christ of Latter-day Saints vault in Utah, prompted intervention from local police forces.

 Response

-Federal government
+National government

-On July 10, speaking with The Washington Post, Air Force spokeswoman Laura McAndrews stated officials were aware of the event, and issued a warning saying: "[Area 51] is an open training range for the U.S. Air Force, and we would discourage anyone from trying to come into the area where we train American armed forces", adding that "[t]he U.S. Air Force always stands ready to protect America and its assets".
+On July 10, speaking with The Washington Post, Air Force spokeswoman Laura McAndrews stated officials were aware of the event, and issued a warning saying: "[Area 51] is an open training range for the U.S. Air Force, and we would discourage anyone from trying to come into the area where we train American armed forces", adding that "The U.S. Air Force always stands ready to protect America and its assets".
 A public information officer at Nellis Air Force Base told KNPR that "any attempt to illegally access the area is highly discouraged".
 The FBI also stated that they would be monitoring the situation and the number of people that would come to the events.

 The events also prompted the Federal Aviation Administration (FAA) to post two temporary flight restrictions, closing the airspace above two places nearby Area 51 during the days surrounding the planned raid.
 The Defense Visual Information Distribution Service (DVIDS), the military's public relations office, made a Twitter post on September 20 depicting military personnel and a B-2 stealth bomber with the caption "The last thing #Millennials will see if they attempt the #area51raid today".
 The tweet was later deleted, and the DVIDS issued an apology.